heiljj/usbip-ice/examples/basic/README.md

 # Reading from default firmware
 This is intended to be used as the first example.
-It starts an event server and reserves a device.
-The device is connected to using the default EventHandlers.
-The dev file of the device is located using the utility tools, then the output of the default firmware is read using the pexpect package.
+It uses the UsbipClient to connect to a device, finds the device's port, then reads the output of the default firmware.
 Afterwards, the device is unreserved.